Adoyle210/GODAT_Practice/README.md

-# GODAT_Practice
+# GODOT Practice
-Mini Zelda recreation to learn how to use GODAT
+Mini Zelda recreation to learn how to use GODOT